Deploy Nash on your storefront in five minutes

-This page walks through the hosted onboarding flow at negotiate.pier39.ai/store_onboarding/start.
-It's for store owners who don't want to write code, install Python libraries, or read setup guides.
-You fill out a short form, drop in your product CSV, and walk away with a zipped folder ready to run.
+This page walks through the hosted Nash onboarding flow at negotiate.pier39.ai/store_onboarding/start.
+It's for merchants who don't want to write code, install Python libraries, or read setup guides.
+You fill out a short form, drop in your product CSV, and walk away with a zipped Nash deployment bundle ready to run.

 The whole flow takes about five minutes.
 Three of them are filling in form fields.